Chetan496/certified-gcp-cloud-engineer/04-google-kubernetes-engine/gke.md

 - A cluster is the foundation of GKE
 - In GKE a cluster consists of at least one control plane and one ore more worker nodes
-- A control plane manages the state of the cluster and it insures that it is at the desired state
+- A control plane manages the state of the cluster and it ensures that it is at the desired state
 - The control plane is responsible for scheduling and management of nodes.
-It also managed network and storage resources of those workloads
+It also manages network and storage resources of those workloads
 - The control plane makes sure the cluster is in the desired state
 - Nodes are compute engine VM instances create by GKE on our behalf
 - Each node is managed from the control plane